juntylpro1/secure-enterprise/custom-basic.md

 {: #basic-custom-remove}
 {: step}

-When you researched **VSI on VPC landing zone**, you determined that you wanted to modify the region, SSH key, {{site.data.keyword.cloud_notm}} API key, and VSI profile variables.
+When you researched VSI on VPC landing zone, you determined that you wanted to modify the region, SSH key, {{site.data.keyword.cloud_notm}} API key, and VSI profile variables.
 The other variables that are included in the architecture aren't needed for your purposes, and you would like to remove them by using your favorite editor Visual Studio Code.

 1. In Visual Studio Code, open the `variables.tf` file.
 1. Move the following variables to the start of the `variables.tf` file.